 If your doctor believes that you have a bacterial infection, certain tests, such as a throat swab for strep throat, can help confirm the diagnosis.
 Other bacterial infections include Lyme disease, whooping cough, cat scratch disease, and urinary tract infections (UTIs).

 Prevention is the key for both viral or bacterial infections.
 Stay healthy by washing your hands regularly.

 Not sure if you have a viral or bacterial infection?
-Find a Doctor today at Dignity Health Central Coast who will help diagnose your symptoms and provide a personal care plan for your restored health.
+Find a Doctor today at Dignity Health St. John's who will help diagnose your symptoms and provide a personal care plan for your restored health.

-Dignity Health emergency doctors identify and treat viral and bacterial infections throughout the Central Coast of California.
+Dignity Health emergency doctors identify and treat viral and bacterial infections.